feiju12138/idea-inlay-hints-extension/README.md

 The inline editor uses a composite font so Chinese and other fallback glyphs remain readable when a new hint starts empty.

-If the mapped IHM file does not exist, entering the activation keyword creates it immediately with enough blank lines to preserve source-line alignment.
+Entering the activation keyword edits the highest-priority existing IHM file.
+If no mapping file exists, the plugin creates one in the nearest existing `inlay-hints` directory found while walking toward the project root, preserving the relative source path below it.
+If no `inlay-hints` directory exists at any level, it creates the canonical project-root directory and mapping.
+Automatic creation never places an IHM file directly beside its source.
+New files contain enough blank lines to preserve source-line alignment.
 The plugin does not add editor shortcut buttons or contain AI functionality.

 ## Generate explanations with AI